orgmycology/bulkdraft/TESTING.md

 ### Test Data Cleanup

 Online tests create draft emails that can be manually deleted:
-- Look for subjects containing "DraftSend Test" or "Safe to Delete"
+- Look for subjects containing "bulkdraft Test" or "Safe to Delete"
 - These are safe to remove from your Drafts folder
 - Tests do not automatically clean up to allow manual verification